Generic Name: glatiramer (injection) (gla TIR a mer)

 Use Copaxone exactly as it was prescribed for you.
 Do not use the medication in larger amounts, or use it for longer than recommended by your doctor.
 Follow the instructions on your prescription label.

 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 Copaxone is given as an injection under your skin.
 You may be given instructions on how to inject your medicine at home.
 Do not use this medicine at home if you do not fully understand how to give the injection and properly dispose of needles and syringes used in giving the medicine.

 Some people receiving a Copaxone injection have had a severe reaction.
 Tell your caregiver right away if you feel anxious, warm, itchy, tingly, or have a pounding heartbeat, tightness in your throat, or trouble breathing during the injection.
 This type of reaction may occur even after you have been using this medicine for several months.

 Before using this medicine

 You should not use Copaxone if you are allergic to glatiramer or to mannitol.

 It is not known whether glatiramer passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Tell your your doctor if you are breast-feeding a baby.

 How should I use Copaxone?